Planning Commissioner, Non-Profit Leader, and Community Organizer

 Empowerment is the result of educating and advocating for the needs of our community.
 For years, empowerment is what taught Oscar the importance of being involved in civic duty.
-Oscar will push local policy that takes care of our residents and small businesses first.
+Oscar will push local policy that takes care of our residents and small businesses first., not special interests.

-Growing up in the Oak View neighborhood, accepting the surroundings "as is", has been business as usual at HB City Hall.
-Thousands of families across our city who live in socioeconomically
+Growing up in the Oak View neighborhood, accepting the surroundings "as is", was business as usual at city hall.
+Thousands of families across our city who live in socioeconomically disadvantaged

-disadvantaged areas live in substandard living conditions and city hall needs to pay attention.
+areas live in substandard living conditions and city hall has finally paid attention.

 In 2015, while in college, Oscar co-founded a community group that began asking "why?"